kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 <!-- overview -->

-_Pods_ are the smallest deployable units of computing that can be created and managed in Kubernetes.
+_Pods_ are the smallest deployable units of computing that you can create and manage in Kubernetes.

 A _Pod_ (as in a pod of whales or pea pod) is a group of one or more
-{{< glossary_tooltip text="containers" term_id="container" >}} (such as
+{{< glossary_tooltip text="containers" term_id="container" >}}, with shared storage/network resources, and a specification
-Docker containers), with shared storage/network, and a specification for how to run the containers.
+for how to run the containers.
 A Pod's contents are always co-located and co-scheduled, and run in a shared context.
-A Pod models an application-specific "logical host"&mdash;it contains one or more application containers which are relatively tightly coupled&mdash;in a pre-container world, being executed on the same physical or virtual machine would mean being executed on the same logical host.
+A Pod models an application-specific "logical host": it contains one or more application containers which are relatively tightly coupled.
+In non-cloud contexts, applications executed on the same physical or virtual machine are analogous to cloud applications executed on the same logical host.

 As well as application containers, a Pod can contain [init containers](/docs/concepts/workloads/pods/init-containers/) that run